-1. The election of two (2) Class I directors to the Company's Board of Directors to hold office until the Company's third Annual Meeting of Stockholders following his election and until his successor is duly elected and qualified;

-2. The transaction of such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+- 1. The election of one (1) Class II director to the Company's Board of Directors to hold office until the Company's third Annual Meeting of Stockholders following his election and until his successor is duly elected and qualified; - 2.
+The transaction of such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.